Kentucky Probate

 If you are the administrator or appointed executor of an estate, you can rely on our services to help you navigate the probate process smoothly, with the peace of mind that once the case has been concluded, you can move on with your life.

-Get in touch with one of our experienced team members today and we can help you and your family through the process!
+Get in touch with one of our experienced team members today, and we can help you and your family through the process!

 What Does the Probate Process Entail?

-On the other hand, if the deceased passed away ‘intestate’ (without a valid will) then beneficiaries will be identified by the court, who will also decide where property and assets are distributed.
+On the other hand, if the deceased passed away ‘intestate’ (without a valid will), then beneficiaries will be identified by the court, which will also decide where property and assets are distributed.
 This situation is one to avoid wherever possible – rifts quickly arise in families where the relatives or friends of the deceased believe that they are due specific items/property or money, and those rifts can end up in litigation which will inevitably be both financially tolling and relationship-destroying.

 You can get assistance with probate today by calling our office!
 Call Today!